Saudi Arabia warns of MERS risk from camels as cases rise

 In a move the Health Ministry said was aimed at countering the spread of the virus, Riyadh on Tuesday replaced the head of the King Fahd Hospital in Jeddah, where many of the new cases have been recorded.

-The World Health Organisation said outbreaks of MERS in the city's two main hospitals were partly due to breaches in its recommended infection prevention and control measures.
+The World Health Organization said outbreaks of MERS in the city's two main hospitals were partly due to breaches in its recommended infection prevention and control measures.

 After a five-day mission in Saudi Arabia, WHO also said there has been no significant change in the virus' ability to spread.
 Scientists say MERS does not transmit easily between people.